Jacob-Ji-1453/Machine-Learning-and-Deep-Learning-Project/README.md

   - For raw model, effect of type 2 error is not significant and its overall accuracy is 0.952.

 ### 6. Model Improvement:
-  - Normalization and hyperparameter optimization is implemented in this step.
+  - Normalization:
     - Normalization makes type 2 error rate sightly increased and reduces overall accuracy (0.883).
 Therefore, giving equal weight to each attribute is not decent.
+  - Hyperparameter optimization
     - Hyperparameter optimization is applied via grid search to tune C and Gamma.
 However, it makes type 2 error rate sightly increased and reduces overall accuracy (0.920).
     - By checking Cs and Gammas of raw model and improved model, best C is found but best Gamma is not in the grid.

 ### 7. Conclusion:
   - The best model is raw model (overall accucacy 0.952).
 According to Ahmed et al. (2014), model that accuracy above 0.911 can be considered in diagnosis.